People are often confused about whether they should trade via SPX vs SPY.

 The following sections will further discuss SPX vs SPY option dividends and how they are taxed.

 Why Should You Collect Dividends On SPY?

 At this time, it’s essential to consider an element of dividend as it comes with an option exercise.
-So, an option should be exercised before ex-dividend day to ensure collection.
+So, an option should be exercised before the ex-dividend day to ensure collection.